 Primary care implementation guidance

-dm+d Implementation Guidance (Primary Care) explains how dm+d might be implemented in a primary care system to support processes such as the Electronic Prescription Service.
+dm+d Implementation Guide (Primary Care) v5.0 explains how the dm+d might be implemented in a primary care system to support processes such as the Electronic Prescription Service (EPS).

 Secondary care implementation guidance

-dm+d Implementation Guide (Secondary Care) explains how dm+d might be implemented in hospital-based ePrescribing systems.
-It contains information about dm+d itself, the data files in which it (and supporting information) is published and a prescribing model which may be used to enable dose-based prescribing.
+dm+d Implementation Guide (Secondary Care) (PDF: 1.1MB) explains how the dm+d might be implemented in hospital-based ePrescribing systems.
+It contains information about the dm+d, published data files, supporting information, and a prescribing model which may be used to enable dose-based prescribing.

 To implement the approach detailed within the guide, you will also need to refer to a number of files available in the UK Drug Bonus Files and ePrescribing subset files of the latest SNOMED CT UK Drug Extension release.
 These can be downloaded from TRUD.

 Read about how to get a TRUD account.

 Secondary care guidance on mapping to 'Specials' in dm+d v2.0 (Word: 218KB) explains how local and system supplier drug dictionary ‘Specials’ descriptions can be mapped to the dm+d.